lofar-astron/PyBDSF/doc/source/process_image.rst

       :term:`detection_image` ........ '': Detection image file name used only for detecting islands of emission.
 Source
-                                   measurement is still done on the main image :term:`fdr_alpha` ...........
+                                   measurement is still done on the main image :term:`do_mc_errors` .......
+False : Estimate uncertainties for 'M'-type sources using Monte Carlo method
+      :term:`fdr_alpha` ...........
 0.05 : Alpha for FDR algorithm for thresholds
       :term:`fdr_ratio` ............
 0.1 : For thresh = None; if #false_pix / #source_pix <
                                    fdr_ratio, thresh = 'hard' else thresh = 'fdr'